Tórshavn: 1500–1800

-In 1584 Tórshavn had 101 inhabitants.
+In 1584, Tórshavn had 101 inhabitants.
 The population was divided into three equally large groups made up of farmers, their families and servants, trade and government officials and people who owned no land and therefore not much else; this included the landless proletariat from the villages that during this period came to Tórshavn in search of work.
 They were set to guard duty on Skansin without pay, and for clothing and food they depended on the bounty of the farmers.

-In 1655 king Frederick III of Denmark granted the Faroe Islands to his favourite statesman Kristoffer Gabel, the rule of the von Gabel Family, 1655–1709, is known as Gablatíðin.
+In 1655, king Frederick III of Denmark granted the Faroe Islands to his favourite statesman Kristoffer Gabel; the rule of the von Gabel Family (lasting between 1655 and 1709), is known as Gablatíðin.
 It is the darkest chapter in the history of Tórshavn.
 Gabel's administration suppressed the islanders in various ways.
 The trade monopoly was in the family's hands and it was not designed for the needs of the Faroese people.
 People across the country brought products into town and had to be satisfied with whatever price they were given.
-At the same time imported goods were limited and expensive.
+At the same time, imported goods were limited and expensive.
 There came considerable complaints from the islands' inhabitants of unjust treatment by the civil administration in Tórshavn.
 These not only included the persons in charge of the monopoly trade, but also the bailiff and others.
 It was during this period, in 1673, that Tinganes was ravaged by a fire after a store of gunpowder kept at Tinganes had blown up.
 Many old houses burnt to the ground and old Faroese records were lost as were Gabel's documents.

 Conditions improved in Tórshavn when the trade monopoly became a royal monopoly in 1709.
 The Danish royal trade monopoly was supplied with goods from Copenhagen three times a year.
-However, in 1709 Tórshavn was hit by a plague of smallpox, killing nearly the entire population.
-The town had by this time reached a population of 300 and 250 of the inhabitants died.
+However, Tórshavn was hit by a plague of smallpox in 1709, killing nearly the entire population.
+The town had dissipated reached a population of 300 before the outbreak; 250 of the inhabitants died from the disease.
 Still, it was during the latter half of the 18th century that Tórshavn started to develop into a small town.
 This was while Niels Ryberg was in charge of the trade monopoly.
-From 1768 and during the next 20 years onwards Ryberg was allowed to carry on an entrepot trade which was mainly based on smuggling to England.
+From 1768 (and during the next 20 years onwards) Ryberg was allowed to carry on an entrepot trade which was mainly based on smuggling to England.
 Because of the French-British conflict there was room for this kind of operation.
 In Tórshavn his warehouses filled up with goods.
 Ryberg was the first person who thought of making a financial profit from fishing, which later became the most important economic factor to the islands.
 He experimented with salted cod and herring but at this point in time nothing much beyond this happened.

 Tórshavn Cathedral was first built in 1788 and partly rebuilt in 1865.
 Since 1990, it has been the seat of the Bishop of the Faroe Islands (in the Church of the Faroe Islands).